Study in Subjects With Relapsed/Refractory Follicular Lymphoma

 - Have voluntarily agreed to provide written informed consent and demonstrated willingness and ability to comply with all aspects of the protocol.

-- Males or females are ≥18 years of age at the time of providing voluntary written informed consent.
+- Males or females are ≥18 years of age (≥20 years for Taiwan) at the time of providing voluntary written informed consent.

 - Life expectancy ≥3 months before enrollment.

-- Subjects with a history of hepatitis B or C are eligible on the condition that subjects have adequate liver function as defined by Inclusion Criterion #15 and are hepatitis B surface antigen negative and/or have undetectable hepatitis C virus (HCV) RNA.
+- Subjects with a history of hepatitis B or C are eligible on the condition that subjects have adequate liver function as defined by Inclusion Criterion #15 but with normal ALT and are hepatitis B surface antigen negative with undetectable HBV DNA and/or have undetectable hepatitis C virus (HCV) RNA if HCV antibody positive.
+See Exclusion Criteria 17 and 18.

 - Cytotoxic chemotherapy - At least 21 days.